M.A. Lena Joos

 2014 - 2017 BA in History and Geography, University of Bern

-• Inter- and transnational history of women's movements
+• Transnational history of feminist and women's movements

 • History of the future

-• Global history of the UN-Conference on the Human Environment (UNCHE)
+• History of the UN-Conference on the Human Environment (UNCHE)

-Aktuelles Forschungsprojekt/Current Research Project: Notions of the Future in the Transnational Women's Movements, 1970-2000.
+Aktuelles Forschungsprojekt/Current Research Project: Notions of the Future in Transnational Women's and Feminist Movements, 1970-2000

 • Lena Joos, Challenging Patriarchy, Class, and Imperialism.
 The Philippine Women’s Movements (1970-1992), in "Contemporanea, Rivista di storia dell'800 e del '900", 4/2023, pp. 619-650, doi: 10.1409/108691